 Step 6 – Negotiate

-Unfortunately most contracts aren't closed on the first offer – it's extremely common to receive a counter offer.
-But don't let it alarm you.
-We'll consider whether or not to agree to the counter offer, present our own counter offer, or reject the seller's offer and go on.
+A lot of contracts don't close on the beginning offer, and it's really common to receive a counter offer.
+But don't let it intimidate you.
+We'll figure out whether or not to accept the counter offer, propose our own counter offer, or reject the seller's offer and go on.

-We'll also work within your budget.
-And when it's all said and done, we'll create a deal that's best for you.
+We'll also work within your financing constraints.
+And at the end of the day, we'll assemble a contract that is best for you.

-After the deal is finished, you'll begin working with your lender to close the loan.
+After we sign the final contract, you'll begin working with your lender to close the loan.

-If you're pre-approved, it shouldn't take very long at all, but you should to stay in close contact with your lender.
+This shouldn't take very long at all if you've been pre-qualified, but you'll want to keep in close contact with your mortgage lender.

-And I'll care for all the property information your mortgage lender will need to close the loan.
+And I'll look after all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will send you a Loan Estimate (LE) detailing your closing costs within three days of accepting your application.
-You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of accepting your loan application.
+Your mortgage lender will give you a Loan Estimate (LE) outlining your closing costs within three days of taking your loan application.
+You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of taking your loan application.

-The estimate depends on the loan amount, and RESPA requirements order that it has to involve all closing costs and be within a narrow range of accuracy.
-I'll go over the estimate and let you know if everything looks permissible.
+The estimate depends on the loan amount.
+RESPA requirements order that it has to include all closing costs and be within a precise range of accuracy, and I'll go over the estimate and let you know if it all looks all right.

-Then it's time to close on your house.
-This will likely happen at a title company or escrow office and will probably be a smooth and easygoing affair.
+Then we'll close on your home.
+This should take place at a title company or escrow office and will probably be a smooth and peaceful event.

 Step 9 – Move in

 Congratulations!
 Now you can move into your new house.
 Enjoy it.
-And if you need anything or have any questions, simply contact me at 210.826.4088 or e-mail me at .
+And if you have any questions, make sure you call me at 210.826.4088 or e-mail me at .